saideep21/6ixplore-web1/README.md

 N/A

 # Contributors
-@maureento8888 - UI/UX Designer, front-end developer
+- @maureento8888 - UI/UX Designer, front-end developer
-Minh H.
-Shirley X.
+- our two devs!
 Add on :)

 # Credits (and Inspiration)